-- Division 1 Registered Nurse
+- be a Division 1 Registered Nurse

-- Registered Midwife
+- be a Registered Midwife

 A new national registration and accreditation scheme for nurses and midwives began on 1 July 2010, and a new National Law (the

 The Nursing and Midwifery Board of Australia (NMBA) is now responsible for setting standards and policies for the regulation of all nurses and midwives registered in Australia.
 It will be supported in this task by the Australian Health Practitioner Regulation Agency (AHPRA).